-Mayberry Spirits is Mount Airy’s first legal distillery since Prohibition.
-A visit here is both tasty and educational as owner Vann McCoy takes visitors on a trip through the colorful history of distilling in North Carolina.
+Mayberry Spirits is the town’s first legal distillery since Prohibition.
+A visit here is tasty and educational as owner Vann McCoy takes visitors on a trip through the colorful history of distilling in North Carolina.

 Bluegrass and old-time music are the heartbeat of Mount Airy, North Carolina.
 Nearly every day of the week, there is some live music available in town—either formal or informal.
 Multiple downtown bars and restaurants feature bands and some host regular open jam sessions.
 Look for concerts happening at the Andy Griffith Playhouse, the Earle Theater, or one of the other venues around town.

-Eng and Chang Bunker—the twins whose birth led to the term “Siamese Twins”—settled in the Mount Airy area in the 1840s after years spent touring the world as a sideshow attraction.
+Eng and Chang Bunker—the twins whose birth led to the term “Siamese Twins”—settled in the area in the 1840s after years touring the world as a sideshow attraction.
 North Carolina became their home.

 The Bunker twins married sisters Adelaide and Sarah Yates and raised their families, with 22 children in all.
 Their descendants (over 1500 of them) now live across the country but return for regular giant family reunions.
 The lower level of the Andy Griffith Playhouse is home to an exhibit about the lives of this unusual pair, and they are buried nearby at the White Plains Baptist Church.